HyperBDR/docs/src/userguide/poc/failback-agent-pre-settings.md

 ## (Intranet VPN Access) Tests the network connectivity between the Failback Host and the Failback Gateway

 ::: tip
-If the switchback test environment is connected to the Intranet of the production site through Huawei Cloud VPN, you can perform this operation to test the network connectivity between the Failback Host and the Failback Gateway Host.
+If the switchback test environment is connected to the Intranet of the production site through VPN, you can perform this operation to test the network connectivity between the Failback Host and the Failback Gateway Host.
 :::

 ### The Failback Host is a Linux